When dialogue works, new knowledge emerges…

 - therapists, educators, researchers

 - families and support networks

 - school, FE & HE students & staff

 The word dialogue is made from the Greek words dia, meaning across or between and legein, meaning to speak.
 In this way we can see words and meaning flowing across and between our ever-changing perceptions of our selves.

 ‘Bohm Dialogue’ (the root-method we use) is named after quantum physicist David Bohm, who developed a primary technique of group dialogue, along with Peter Garrett and Donald Factor in the 1980’s.
 Peter Garrett went on to develop dialogue and along with Jane Ball, in the 1990’s, set up Dialogue Associates, Prison Dialogue and our professional body, the Academy of Professional Dialogue.

 Dialogue techniques have evolved and emerged and are in use globally, in all aspects of society, it’s used extensively in all sectors at all levels.
 Experience has shown this radical method of non-judgemental group communication to be extremely beneficial for the consciousness, cohesion and development and change of organisations, communities, systems and individuals.

 Professional Dialogue circles.

-A dialogue has no predefined purpose and no agenda, other than that of inquiring into the movement of thought, and exploring the process of ‘thinking together’ collectively, while suspending one’s assumptions and building on each other’s ideas, instead of challenging them.
+A Dialogue session has no predefined purpose and no agenda, other than that of inquiring into the movement of thought, and exploring the process of ‘thinking together’ collectively, while suspending one’s assumptions and building on each other’s ideas, instead of challenging them.
 This activity can allow group participants to examine their preconceptions and prejudices, as well as to explore the more general movement of thought.

 Dialogue is not debate, nor is it therapy, but it may have qualities of both, depending on who is there and what is spoken.
-A session can typically be set at between ninety minutes and a full day and a series of meetings is better to gain the most benefit.
+A session can typically be set at between ninety minutes and a full day and a series of meetings is required to gain the most benefit.